 PFA resins release a small amount of water during the curing reaction (in a similar way to phenolics) and this can have an impact on surface finish….but there are processing tips that we can offer to help deal with this.
 If you are planning to use PFA prepregs for the first time, we’d always recommend a chat with our technical support team to help you get started.

 “What is the crosslinking system used with the PFC prepregs?
-Standard Epoxy?
-Assuming that you do not isolate the PFA yourself, are there multiple suppliers for this material?”
+Standard Epoxy?”

 PFC502 (and PFA resin systems in general) cure by an acid-catalysed condensation reaction, so there is no separate cross-linking component added.

 Complete the form, or use the contact details and one of our sales team will be in touch.